 If you do your research, you’ll probably come across a few different CV formats for your disability support worker CV.
 Thankfully, it’s quite a simple choice in most cases.
 The reverse-chronological CV format is the most popular amongst UK recruiters, and typically suits the experience profile of most disability support workers.

-Alternatively, a skills-based format is sometimes used by candidates without much experience to focus on.
-In this case, your skills section follows the personal statement, with each ability expanded on in more detail to shift the focus.
+Alternatively, a skills-based format is sometimes used by candidates without much experience.
+In this case, your skills section follows the personal statement.
 However, this would only be suitable for entry-level disability support worker roles, where training is provided by the employer – given that most other jobs will require sufficient experience.

 Contact details are one of the most important parts of your CV.
 Thankfully, they’re pretty simple to get right.
 To start with, place them at the top so they’re easy for recruiters to spot.
 Then, make sure you include:

-• Address – Including your town or postcode for clarity
+• Address: Include your town or postcode for clarity.

-Example of contact section for disability support worker CV
+Example of contact section for a disability support worker CV

 annamcd@example.com

-• Use plenty of positive adjective like “caring”, “patient”, and “reliable”.
+• Use plenty of positive adjectives like “caring”, “patient”, and “reliable”.

 • Mention job-specific competencies that fit the job description, such as “one-to-one support”.

-• Highlight any specialisms you have, such as age groups or types of disability
+• Highlight any specialisms you have, such as age groups.

-Example of personal statement for disability support worker CV
+Example of personal statement for a disability support worker CV

 An experienced and qualified disability support worker with excellent communication skills and a caring and patient personality.
-Reliable, well organised, punctual, a team player who is also able to work on own initiative.
 Supports clients to live as independently as possible by implementing effective programmes to help develop skills and abilities that allow them to participate in their local community.
 Comfortable working in one-to-one-situations with people of varying levels of disability and all ages.
 Seeking a role with a quality support provider where I can continue to help people reach their potential and lead fulfilled lives.

-Adding experience section to your disability support worker CV
+Adding experience to your disability support worker CV

 • The start and end date